 Its old theme line of, “We Know Why You Fly” intended to show that American knew the reasons why you fly.

-This reasons being: such as visiting your grandmother or surprising your wife.
+This reasons being: visiting your grandmother or surprising your wife.
 However, that was just marketing the category benefits of flying, not the reasons why you fly American.

 American Lacks Presence

 American Airlines is vulnerable to losing its market share because it lacks preference.